-Family of murdered Malteste journalist Daphne Caruana Galizia demands public inquiry into ‘mafia state’
+Son of murdered Maltese journalist Daphne Caruana Galizia demands public inquiry to 'rule out' government plot

 -

-Family of murdered Malteste journalist Daphne Caruana Galizia demands public inquiry into ‘mafia state’
+Son of murdered Maltese journalist Daphne Caruana Galizia demands public inquiry to 'rule out' government plot

 The family of murdered journalist Daphne Caruana Galizia has called for a full public inquiry into her death, accusing Maltese authorities of failing in their duty to determine whether more could have been done to save the reporter’s life.